UK watchdog says small firms may need more protection from banks

 The watchdog’s own research has found that complex products, limited choice and that poorly managed expectations may expose SMEs to risk.

-MPs have been taking a closer look at how the financial sector treats smaller companies, defined in Europe as employing fewer than 250 people and have an annual turnover not exceeding 50 million euros (£35 million).
+British lawmakers have been taking a closer look at how the financial sector treats smaller companies, defined in Europe as employing fewer than 250 people and have an annual turnover not exceeding 50 million euros ($53 million).

-Banks are already paying compensation to small companies mis-sold complex interest rate swaps to shield them against interest rate increases that never materialized.
+Banks are already paying compensation to small companies mis-sold complex interest rate swaps to shield them against interest rate increases that never materialised.

 In November 2013, reports by Lawrence Tomlinson and Andrew Large raised concerns over RBS’ treatment of SME clients in financial difficulty.